Move Around in Word 2010

 |Shift + F5||To the last place you changed in your document.|

-Press F5 key to use Go To command, which will display a dialogue box where you will have various options to reach to a particular page.
+Press the F5 key to use the Go To command.
+This will display a dialogue box where you will have various options to reach to a particular page.

-Normally we use page number or line number or section number to go directly on a particular page and finally press Go To button.
+Normally, we use the page number, the line number or the section number to go directly to a particular page and finally press the Go To button.